 Accidents happen, but you are in a difficult position if you were injured in an incident that was someone else’s fault.
-Car accidents, slip and falls, dog bites and other circumstances can lead to serious physical, financial, and emotional losses.
-Virginia law does provide you with rights as an accident victim, but the process of filing a claim can be complicated.
+Car accidents, slip and falls, dog bites and other circumstances can lead to severe physical, financial, and emotional losses.
+Virginia law provides you with rights as an accident victim, but filing a claim can be complicated.

 If you or a loved one was hurt in any type of accident, please contact Hampton Injury Law PLC to schedule a case evaluation with an Isle of Wight County injury lawyer.
 You may also find it helpful to check out an overview of your legal options.

 Regardless of the specific causes of an injury-causing accident, they generally involve careless or reckless acts by someone else.
 In legal terms, the concept of negligence applies.
 There are four essential elements required to recover compensation for your losses.

 In most cases, you will initially file a claim with the responsible party’s insurance company.
 If you cannot reach an agreement for settlement, you will need to file a lawsuit in court to seek monetary damages.

 Negligence can cause any accident, but some happen pretty frequently.
 Examples include: